Edirom/Edirom-Online/README.md

 </div>

-# Edirom-Online
+# Edirom Online

-## About Edirom-Online
+## About Edirom Online

-Edirom-Online is a software for the **presentation and analysis of critical musical editions** in a digital format, particularly in the fields of musicology and philology.
-Edirom-Online supports various data formats commonly used in digital humanities, such as [TEI] (Text Encoding Initiative) for textual data and [MEI] (Music Encoding Initiative) for musical data, that is visualized with [Verovio].
+Edirom Online is a software for the **presentation and analysis of critical musical editions** in a digital format, particularly in the fields of musicology and philology.
+Edirom Online supports various data formats commonly used in digital humanities, such as [TEI] (Text Encoding Initiative) for textual data and [MEI] (Music Encoding Initiative) for musical data, that is visualized with [Verovio].
 This allows for the integration of different data formats, starting in the early days with texts, images and music and adding audio and even film within a single edition.

 The Edirom idea was born in 2004 at [Musikwissenschaftliches Seminar Detmold/Paderborn] and even after several years of Edirom development, the success of Edirom based on the same core concepts as in the beginning continues with numerous projects using and developing Edirom tools and creating digital musical editions with this software.
 Edirom tools were originally developed by the project [Entwicklung von Werkzeugen für digitale Formen wissenschaftlich-kritischer Musikeditionen] (2006–2012) funded by the DFG.
 The development of Edirom is now maintained as a community effort while being strongly supported and accompanied by [Virtueller Forschungsverbund Edirom] (ViFE), primarily based at [Paderborn University].
 ViFE aims to provide tools for scholars working with digital texts and music, especially those involved in editing historical documents.

-The Edirom-Online software is developed as a web application consisting of a [backend module](https://github.com/Edirom/Edirom-Online-Backend.git) (written in XQuery and deployed in [eXist-db]) and a [frontend module](https://github.com/Edirom/Edirom-Online-Frontend.git) (written in JavaScript and delpoyed in [nginx]).
+The Edirom Online software is developed as a web application consisting of a [backend module](https://github.com/Edirom/Edirom-Online-Backend.git) (written in XQuery and deployed in [eXist-db]) and a [frontend module](https://github.com/Edirom/Edirom-Online-Frontend.git) (written in JavaScript and delpoyed in [nginx]).
 The backend/frontend modularization was introduced in April 2025 and led to a different setup routine.
-The present repository contains configuration for building the Edirom-Online environment with Docker.
+The present repository contains configuration for building the Edirom Online environment with Docker.

 ### Showcases

-To get some practical insights, look at these projects and editions that already use Edirom-Online.
+To get some practical insights, look at these projects and editions that already use Edirom Online.

 **Clarinet quintet op.34 by Weber**

 The third version of Webers clarinet quintet op.34 was created 2022 by Virtueller Forschungsverbund Edirom (ViFE) honoring Prof. Dr. Joachim Veit on the occasion of his retirement.
 The edition includes digital facsimiles, music that is encoded in MEI and visualized with [Verovio], annotations and texts.
   * publication of [Webers clarinet quintet]
-  * code of Edirom-Online Release [v1.0.0-beta.4 (Emeritus)]
+  * code of Edirom Online Release [v1.0.0-beta.4 (Emeritus)]
   * data of [clarinet quintet: Edition]

   <img src="./docs/images/EdiromOnline_WeberKlarinettenquintettOp34_2022.jpg" width="80%">

 **Freischütz Digital**

 The digital edition of Webers Freischütz was developed by the project "[Freischütz Digital] – Paradigmatische Umsetzung eines genuin digitalen Editionskonzepts" (BMBF, 2012–2015).
-Several demonstrators were developed and integrated into the Edirom-Online, e.g. 'Dynamic Score Rendering' and 'Genetic Text Stages'.
+Several demonstrators were developed and integrated into the Edirom Online, e.g. 'Dynamic Score Rendering' and 'Genetic Text Stages'.
   * publication of [Webers Freischütz]
-  * code of [Freischütz: Edirom-Online]
+  * code of [Freischütz: Edirom Online]

 <img src="./docs/images/EdiromOnline_WeberFreischuetz_2015.jpg" width="80%">

 **Bargheer: Fiedellieder plus**

-"Carl Louis Bargheer: Fiedellieder plus - Eine digitale Edition" was created 2013 as a students project at Musikwissenschaftliches Seminar Detmold/Paderborn with an early version of Edirom-Online.
+"Carl Louis Bargheer: Fiedellieder plus - Eine digitale Edition" was created 2013 as a students project at Musikwissenschaftliches Seminar Detmold/Paderborn with an early version of Edirom Online.
   * publication of [Bargheers Fiedellieder]
-  * code of [Bargheer: Edirom-Online]
+  * code of [Bargheer: Edirom Online]
   * data of [Bargheer: Edition]

   <img src="./docs/images/EdiromOnline_BargheerFiedellieder_2013.jpg" width="80%">